1924 Alabama Crimson Tide football team: Kentucky

 For the second consecutive year Alabama played Kentucky for homecoming, and for the second consecutive year the Crimson Tide defeated the Wildcats, this time by a score of 42–7.
 Alabama took a 7–0 lead in the first quarter on a short Pooley Hubert touchdown run, and then they extended to 14–0 at halftime behind a Herschel Caldwell touchdown reception from Grant Gillis in the second.
 Early in the third quarter, Charles Hughes scored Kentucky's lone points with his 97-yard interception return for a touchdown.
 This also marked the first points scored against the Crimson Tide for the season as they had shut out their previous six opponents.

 Johnny Mack Brown scored on the next play when he returned the kickoff 101 yards for a touchdown and extended the Alabama lead to 21–7.
 Hubert then scored the next pair of touchdowns for the Crimson Tide on runs in the third and fourth quarters.
 David Rosenfeld then made the final score 42–7 with his 76-yard punt return late in the fourth quarter.
-The victory improved Alabama's all-time record against Kentucky to 3–1.

 The starting lineup was Herschel Caldwell (left end), Bill Buckner (left tackle), Jack Langhorne (left guard), Clyde Propst (center), Bruce Jones (right guard), Pete Camp (right tackle), Graham McClintock (right end), Grant Gillis (quarterback), Johnny Mack Brown (left halfback), Hulet Whitaker (right halfback), Pooley Hubert (fullback).